 A classical and difficult problem in the qualitative theory of planar polynomial differential systems is the characterization of their centers and of the phase portraits of the systems having some center.
 Over one century mathematicians have completely solved the problem only for the linear and the quadratic polynomial differential systems.
 Specially, the linear polynomial differential systems have only a linear center which is global and its period function T(h) is constant.
-The centers of the quadratic polynomial differential systems and their phase portraits have been classified by Bautin [1], Kapteyn [10, 11], Schlomiuk [18], Vulpe [19], Zołądek [22].
+The centers of the quadratic polynomial differential systems and their phase portraits have been classified by Bautin [2], Kapteyn [11, 12], Schlomiuk [20], Vulpe [21], Zołądek [24].
 It has been shown that the quadratic polynomial differential systems only exhibit linear type centers.
 Up to now the classification of the centers for cubic polynomial differential systems and of their phase portraits are still unsolved problems.
 There are many works on the cubic centers for some different subclasses of cubic polynomial differential systems.
-For example, the linear type centers of the cubic polynomial systems without quadratic terms have been determined by Malkin [16], Vulpe and Sibirskii [20], Zołądek [23] and references therein.
-The linear type centers and the nilpotent centers of the cubic polynomial Hamiltonian systems without quadratic terms have been determined by Colak, Llibre and Valls [4-7], together with their phase portraits.
-The classification of reversible cubic polynomial differential systems with a center has been done by Zołądek [24, 25], and Buzzi et al [2].
-How many centers, their distribution and of which type for the cubic polynomial Hamiltonian systems having two invariant straight lines which intersect has been done by Llibre and Xiao [15], they proved that such systems only can have linear type centers and nilpotent centers.
+For example, the linear type centers of the cubic polynomial systems without quadratic terms have been determined by Malkin [18], Vulpe and Sibirskii [22], Zoładek [25] and references therein.
+The linear type centers and the nilpotent centers of the cubic polynomial Hamiltonian systems without quadratic terms have been determined by Colak, Llibre and Valls [5-8], together with their phase portraits.
+The classification of reversible cubic polynomial differential systems with a center has been done by Zołądek [26,27], and Buzzi et al [3].
+How many centers, their distribution and of which type for the cubic polynomial Hamiltonian systems having two invariant straight lines which intersect has been done by

+Llibre and Xiao [17], they proved that such systems only can have linear type centers and nilpotent centers.
+Other kind of centers can be found for instance in [1, 15].

 Note that all subclasses of cubic polynomial Hamiltonian differential systems with centers mentioned in the previous paragraph do not have degenerate centers.
-Cima and Llibre in [3] characterized the phase portraits of the centers of the cubic homogeneous polynomial differential system, all these centers are degenerate.
+Cima and Llibre in [4] characterized the phase portraits of the centers of the cubic homogeneous polynomial differential system, all these centers are degenerate.
 Thus, the cubic polynomial differential systems can exhibit the three kind of centers, linear type, nilpotent and degenerate, while linear systems and quadratic systems have only linear type centers.
 Then several natural questions are: Can the cubic polynomial Hamiltonian systems have degenerate centers?
 And if the answer is positive: What are the phase portraits of such Hamiltonian systems?
-Moreover, how to determine if all real algebraic curves H(x,y) = h in \mathbb{R}^2 are ovals? which is equivalent to ask what conditions can guarantee that polynomial Hamiltonian systems have a global center?
+Moreover, how to determine if all real algebraic curves H(x,y) = h in \mathbb{R}^2 are ovals? which is equivalent to ask what conditions can quarantee that polynomial Hamiltonian systems have a global center?
 Can the polynomial Hamiltonian systems having a global center exhibit centers of the three kinds respectively and what about their period function, can be monotone?.